 In full-service counties:

-ABAWDs who are not working at least 20 hours per week are outreached within 10 days of appearing in The Workforce Information System of Texas (TWIST) outreach pool and receive SNAP E&T services.
+ABAWDs who are not working at least 20 hours per week are outreached within 10 days of appearing in the WorkInTexas.com outreach pool and receive SNAP E&T services.

 The SNAP E&T General Population receives SNAP E&T services based on available funding.